 Referrals and Appointments

 In order to initiate a referral, call the office manager at (562) 385-6800 during normal business hours, 8:30 am to 4:30 pm, Monday through Friday.
-You may also download the CART intake form, fill out the pertinent information, and submit the completed form by fax or email.
-Upon review of the intake form you will be contacted regarding other information needed prior to scheduling an appointment.
+You may also download the CART intake form, Individuals referred by community physicians need to submit a signed referral (Community Referral form).
+Please submit the completed forms to CART by fax or secure e-mail.
+You may be contacted regarding other information needed prior to scheduling an appointment.
 Insurance coverage needs to be verified before scheduling.

 If you have any questions regarding services, the referral process or other matters, please feel free to contact us at: